Expert Guide on How to Keep Birds Away from Your Home & Garden

 Pigeons

 Pigeons live quite happily in human cities.
 They feed off the food we throw away, and like to shelter on rooftops, in windows, in abandoned buildings, and other sheltered spots.
-Relatively timid, their droppings can cause diseases including histoplasmosis.
+Relatively timid, the main issue with them is the mess and droppings they leave where they gather.

 Seagulls

 Although their natural habitat is coastal areas, seagulls live throughout the UK.
 They prefer to nest on flat surfaces like roofs.
-These large birds do not carry diseases, but they are extremely loud.
-Plus, anyone who has had a cone of chips stolen at the seaside knows how aggressive gulls are.
+These large birds are mainly a noise and mess problem — though, like any wild bird, their droppings can carry bacteria.
+Anyone who has had a cone of chips stolen at the seaside knows how bold they can be.

 Starlings

-Although small, starlings are a major nuisance.
-They live in large groups, and their droppings can spread diseases like histoplasmosis and salmonellosis.
+Although small, starlings can be a major nuisance.
+They live in large groups, and large build-ups of their droppings can harbour bacteria and create mess where they roost.

 Magpies

 Highly intelligent and adaptable, magpies are recognisable by their black and white colouring.
-Magpies are opportunistic feeders that will even pray on small animals, and their shrill cries make them extremely annoying.
+Magpies are opportunistic feeders that will even prey on small animals, and their shrill cries make them extremely noticeable.

 Why Birds Invade Homes and Gardens